-When we last observed Solomon, he was just outside the beautiful walls of Jerusalem on the Mount of Olives, busy putting the finishing touches on places of worship for his new gods Chemosh (Moabite god of war) and Molek (Ammonite god of fire, who really liked it if you burned your children alive in his honor, see Leviticus 18:21; 20:1-5; Jeremiah 32:30-35).
+When we last saw Solomon, he was just outside the beautiful walls of Jerusalem on the Mount of Olives, busy putting the finishing touches on places of worship for his new gods Chemosh and Molek (the one who really liked it if you set your children on fire, see Leviticus 18:21; 20:1-5; Jeremiah 32:30-35).
 So Yahweh told him this:

 1 Kings 11:7-13 "On a hill east of Jerusalem, Solomon built a high place for Chemosh the detestable god of Moab, and for Molek the detestable god of the Ammonites.
 He did the same for all his foreign wives, who burned incense and offered sacrifices to their gods.
 The LORD became angry with Solomon because his heart had turned away from the LORD, the God of Israel, who had appeared to him twice.
 Although he had forbidden Solomon to follow other gods, Solomon did not keep the LORD's command.
-So the LORD said to Solomon, "Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates.
+So the LORD said to Solomon, 'Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates.
 Nevertheless, for the sake of David your father, I will not do it during your lifetime.
 I will tear it out of the hand of your son.
 Yet I will not tear the whole kingdom from him, but will give him one tribe for the sake of David my servant and for the sake of Jerusalem, which I have chosen.'"
 (NIV)